gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/Calls - Edit Overrides/Edit Override Steps.md

----
-search:
-  boost: 1
----

 # Edit Override Steps

-[Walkthrough on how to place an Edit Override](Walkthrough%20on%20how%20to%20place%20a%20Edit%20Override.docx){:target="_blank" rel="noopener"}

 ==Step 1:== To start an Edit override the tech will use the Rx Claim tile to search the member to be able to see the rejection reasons for the claim if applicable.